zathras/jovial_svg/README.md

 ## Supported SVG Profile

+Most features of SVG 1.1 that are applicable to static SVG documents are supported, including CSS via the `<style>` tag.

   *  SVG paths and transforms are of course supported.
   *  The `use` element is supported (including forward references).
   *  Stroke modifiers like `stroke-linecap`, `stroke-linejoin` and